billyfish/eirods-dav/README.md

 The first required key is *column_headings* which has a comma-separated list of the column headings for the tabular file.
 For each of these headings an additional key-value pair specify the type of data in the given column of the file.
 The keys for these are the column name with a *_type* suffix and the values being ones of the types defined [here](#https://specs.frictionlessdata.io/table-schema/#types-and-formats).

-So, using [this example](https://specs.frictionlessdata.io/tabular-data-package/#example) file *data.csv* which has there columns containing a string, an integer and a floating point number respectively.
+So, using [this example](https://specs.frictionlessdata.io/tabular-data-package/#example) file *data.csv* which has three columns containing a string, an integer and a floating point number respectively, shown below

  ```
 var1,var2,var3